throughput-ec/ThesisIsCode/README.md

+Hey, look at this awesome edit!
+This is really going to help you out.

 # Your Thesis is Code

 Code is an increasingly important part of research.
 Whether R or MATLAB "snippets," integrated documents using Jupyter or RMarkdown, or more complicated workflows using research databases, instrumental measurements, and databases.